 Get a healthy and filling dinner on the table with pantry staples and hearty veggies with this Instant Pot Turkey Chili.
 It's moderately spicy, just lightly sweet, and full of beans and lean protein.

 This recipe was originally published on March 24, 2020.
-It was updated with additional recipe information on October 14, 2020.
+It was updated with additional recipe information and new photos on November 2, 2020.

 Add another delicious pantry-staple recipe to your menu this week with this Instant Pot Turkey Chili.
 It's an easy-to-follow and healthy recipe you can get on the table in under an hour.